RNVizion/rnv-brand/BRAND_COLORS.md

 One constraint on the source: **a role name may not be a widget name.** A role has to survive a change of toolkit and be nameable on a hangtag.

+### Notation is lowercase — ruled 2026-08-15

+**A hex value is written lowercase in source: `#d2bc93`, never `#D2BC93`.** Names are local and values are canonical; notation is the third axis, and unlike names it does not get to vary by consumer. `brand.py` standardised on 2026-08-14 and the five desktop apps followed on 2026-08-15 — 357 values across five files, one colour source file per repo.

+**This was adopting a convention, not repairing a defect.** The five apps agreed with each other throughout; nothing rendered incorrectly at any point, and CSS and Qt both treat hex as case-insensitive.
+The only inconsistency was against a source that had moved the day before.
+That framing is kept because it governs how urgent this ever was, and how urgent the next one is.

+**Three things learned doing it, each of which would have cost a day on its own:**

+- **A value with no case cannot be normalised.** All-numeric hex (`#123456`) has no case to fold;
+  326 such values sit in those five files.
+A folding pass matches them and reports no change, which reads like a broken pass rather than a correct skip.
+Exclude them from any count.
+- **Case and shorthand are different axes.** `#fff` and `#ffffff` name the same colour, and expanding shorthand changes string length where folding case does not. **One axis per pass**, or a failure in either is indistinguishable from a failure in the other.
+- **Prove a mechanical change is what it claims.** Every file was asserted with `before.lower() == after.lower()` before writing, so no *value* could move under cover of a notation pass.
+A notation change that silently altered a colour would be invisible in review precisely because reviewers stop reading hex closely once they know the diff is cosmetic.

+**Now that source and consumers agree, a colour check should compare case-sensitively.** While they disagreed, folding was the only workable comparison — a case-sensitive guard would have produced hundreds of findings on its first run and been switched off.
+Against zero findings the reasoning inverts: an exact comparison *enforces* the convention, where a folding one passes on either notation and stops catching a regression. **Nothing caught the day the apps and `brand.py` disagreed**, which is the argument for arming it.

 ---